-Table 4: Candidate Significant Wildlife Habitats Present in the Study Area1

-Wildlife Habitat Wildlife Species Attributes of Habitat Relevant Attributes for Candidate SWH Criteria to be Considered (from SWHTG) Relevant Attributes for Confirmation of SWH Criteria to be Considered (from SWHTG) Preliminary Determination on the Potential for Significant Wildlife Habitat in the Study Area Seasonal Concentration Snake Hibernacula Rationale: Generally sites are the only known sites in an area.
+Table 4 .
+Candidate Significant V Wildlife Habitats Present in Relevant Attributes for Wildlife Habitat Wildlife Species Attributes of Habitat Relevant Attributes for Candidate SWH Criteria to be Considered (from SWHTG) Confirmation of SWH Criteria to be Considered (from Preliminary Determination on the Potential for Significant Wildlife Habitat in the Study Area Seasonal Concentration Areas of Animals Rationale: Generally sites are the only known sites in an area.
 Sites with highest number of individuals are most significant.
-Eastern Garter Snake Northern Water Snake Red-bellied Snake Brown Snake Any forested Ecosite in Central Ontario other than very wet ones.
+Eastern Garter Snake Northern Water Snake Red-bellied Snake Brown Snake Smooth Green Snake Ring-necked Snake Any forested Ecosite in Central Ontario other than very wet ones.
 Talus, Rock Barren, Crevice and Cave, and Alvar sites may be directly related to these habitats.
 The existence of rock piles or slopes, stone fences and crumbling foundations.
 Rock crevices and other natural cavities that extend below frost line.
 Wetlands can be important overwintering sites.
 Studies Confirm: Presence of snake hibernacula used by 5 individual of one species or individuals of 2 or more snake species.
 Congregations of 5 individual of one species or individuals of 2 or more snake species near potential hibernacula sites on warm sunny days in spring and fall.
 Presence of Special Concern Species.
-Candidate habitat (low potential) , no snakes observed during fieldwork.
+Candidate habitat (low potential), no snakes observed during fieldwork.
 Small area of exposed bedrock was observed in the Dry-Fresh Sugar Maple Deciduous Forest Type.

-1 1.
+$^{^{1}}$ 1.
 OMNRF Significant Wildlife Habitat Eco-regional Criteria Schedule for Ecoregion 5E